"River Phoenix": Synchronicity, a Visitation Dream, and Dream Research

 The Astral Visitation in 1993

 When Hans first visited me in 1993, it wasn’t immediately clear who he was.
 The dream began in a black void, unlike the vivid, surreal landscapes I was used to.
-This space felt dimensionless and strange—a liminal zone between the spirit world and the physical world.
-In my novel Blind Love, I would later term this space Bardo, echoing its sense of in-betweenness.
+This space felt dimensionless and strange, a liminal zone between the spirit world and the physical world.
+In my novel Blind Love, I would later term this space Bardo, referring to its sense of in-betweenness.
 This liminal space, described as a “black, dimensionless void” (Bulkeley, 1995, p.
 18), serves as a meeting ground where the dreamer may connect with a deceased loved one, heightening the surreal and uncanny nature of the encounter.

 At some point, I became aware of an omission in our encounter.
 I stopped and asked him, “Who are you?”